 Cooking for the In-Laws

-It’s almost cute how men and women alike want to share their culinary experience with the in-laws as a way to impress them.
-Sadly, no matter how sweet your tea or how crispy fresh your asparagus is, it will rarely be good enough.
-Try as you may, your efforts are simply in vain and getting your feelings hurt in the process is not worth your time or effort.
+It’s almost cute how eager men and women are to share their culinary talents with the in-laws in an attempt to impress.
+Sadly, no matter how sweet your tea or how crisp and fresh your asparagus is, it will rarely be “good enough.”
+Try as you might, your efforts are often in vain, and getting your feelings hurt in the process is just not worth the time or energy.

 Facebook